olyphiri/whatsapp-gpt/README.md

-# whatsapp-gpt
+# whatsapp-gpt peter
-* You'll need to run WhatsApp from a phone number using the golang library I'm using.
+* You'll need to run WhatsApp from a phone number +263784140899  using the golang library I'm using.
 * You'll run a dedicated browser in another window that's controlling ChatGPT.
 * Two terminals: `go run main.go`, and `python server.py`.
 I am extremely doubtful they will work for you on the first run.
 * You can also try `multichat.py` if you want to watch two ChatGPTs talk to each other.